fxsih/NOVA/nova_context.md

     - Check that the download directory exists and is writable
     - Verify proper error handling in download function
     - Ensure download status is properly tracked in database and preferences
+    - Check for timeout settings in the download client

 17. If songs don't play from search screen:
     - Ensure the song is loaded directly in PlayerViewModel, not just navigated to
     - Check that explicit play() calls are made after loading the song
     - Verify that both onClick and onPlayPause handlers properly load the song
     - Check that the search screen is properly collecting state from PlayerViewModel
+    - Verify that the search results contain valid song data

 18. If downloaded songs aren't playing offline:
     - Check if the song's isDownloaded flag is true in the database